 The Samsung Galaxy S20 was officially released on March 6th, 2020 on T-Mobile.
 Although we’ve seen special “5G” variants of other handsets (like last year’s Galaxy S10 5G), Samsung’s entire Galaxy S20 lineup supports 5G in some capacity, right out of the box.
 That means you don’t have to worry about looking for a special 5G variant of the S20, something that will make things much easier on consumers looking for the best wireless connectivity.

-It’s worth noting that Galaxy S20 (regular sized model), the phone only offers support for T-Mobile’s nationwide sub-6 5G.
-The alternative is mmWave 5G — which the T-Mobile S20 does not support — and although data speeds are much faster, coverage is extremely limited (think outdoor city blocks or sports arenas).
+It’s worth noting that Galaxy S20 (regular sized model) only offers support for T-Mobile’s nationwide sub-6 5G and faster mid-band spectrum — it does not support T-Mobile’s mmWave high-band 5G.
+This probably isn’t a huge deal and while high-band 5G speeds are much faster, coverage is rare and limited to specific outdoor city blocks or sports arenas.

 Samsung Galaxy S20+ 5G